CADS-WSSU/2021-2022-Faculty-Adopter-Modules/CLS3303-Clinical-Microbiology-Data-Science-Module/README.md

-# ART1301-Clinical-Microbiology-Data-Science-Module
+# CLS3303-Clinical-Microbiology-Data-Science-Module
 This is a repository containing the material regarding data science modules implemented as a part of Winston-Salem State University's [Center for Applied Data Science (CADS)](https://www.wssu.edu/academics/colleges-and-departments/college-of-arts-sciences-business-education/center-for-applied-data-science/index.html) Faculty Adopter program.
 The Faculty Adopter Program is designed to support enthusiastic faculty who are willing to infuse data science into their courses across various disciplines and are capable of quantitatively and qualitatively assessing the impact of their interventions.
-# Introduction to Art
+# Clinical Microbiology
 This respository contains the data science infusion adopter modules of a course in Clinical Microbiology as taught by Dr. Lisa Maness.
 The Clinical Microbiology course is offered in the Clinical Laboratory Science department once a year in the Fall at Winston-Salem State University.
 This course is primarily intended for clinical laboratory science majors or those who have an interest in clinical science or biology.

 This module will help the student to become more scientifically literate as they learn how to perform data and statistical analysis.